 “Blissful (!) …this CD should really see them heralded as one of Britain’s leading folk acts … even though they’re actually based in Germany!” – Folking.com

-“Just about the best young duo on the circuit – a real class act!” – Steve Knightley (Show of Hands)
+“A real class act!” – Steve Knightley (Show of Hands)

 “They perform with soulful passion and create a full, rich sound” – fRoots